Velislav Boev

-Velislav Boev (Bulgarian: Велислав Боев; born 19 December 2003) is a Bulgarian footballer who plays as a defender for Spartak Varna.
+Velislav Boev (Bulgarian: Велислав Боев; born 19 December 2003) is a Bulgarian footballer who plays as a defender for Yantra Gabrovo.

 Career

 Boev is a youth player of Spartak Varna, before moving to Botev Plovdiv and later Ludogorets Razgrad academies and rejoined Spartak to join the first team in 2019 at age 15 years 11 months 18 days.
 On 11 July 2022 he completed his First League debut in a match against Slavia Sofia.
+He left Spartak in December 2022, but after spending 6 months without club, in June 2023 he returned to the club.

 International career

 In September 2022 he received his first call up for Bulgaria U21 for the friendly matches against Hungary U21 and Serbia U21 on 23 and 27 September.